 In order to preserve the professional and educational purpose of the CPSDA Yahoo Groups Listserv, all participants are expected to abide by the following guidelines in all communications.
 Sanctions may be applied to participants who violate these listserv guidelines.
 Please read the addendum near the bottom of this document under the heading "Preventing Predatory Practices" published August 22, 2012 to help us protect the integrity of this valuable educational tool.

 Listserv Violations and Sanctions

 Personal and non-professional exchanges may be, depending on their nature, inappropriate, and any list member who engages in this type of exchange will be sanctioned.
-Members who have concerns in this regard should contact the CPSDA Office via E-mail at email@example.com, rather than engage in any form of discussion on the listserv.
+Members who have concerns in this regard should contact Sarah Markey, CPSDA Director of Operations at firstname.lastname@example.org, rather than engage in any form of discussion on the listserv.

 CPSDA reserves the right to monitor the posts to this listserv and to impose sanctions upon any participant who violates these listserv guidelines, including, but not limited to, revocation of posting privileges, either permanently or for a specified period of time.
 The following process shall apply to addressing potential violations: